Here is a question I get all the time:

-- the work that you produce is original and not plagiarized.
+- The work that you produce is original and not plagiarized.

-- the client’s proprietary information stays confidential.
+- The client’s proprietary information stays confidential.

-- your payments terms.
+- Your payments terms.
 (How much you’ll get paid and when during the process.)

 Having some basic terms in place for every project will help protect you, but more importantly, will help inform the client of how you work.